 The circle indicate the time we are discussing in this section

-3. Saki-zori (top part bend to back), Hirazukuri Fukura Kareru. (refer 9 Middle Kamakura – Yamashiro school)
+3. Saki-zori (top part bend to outward), Hirazukuri Fukura Kareru. (refer 9 Middle Kamakura – Yamashiro school)

-Hi (樋)and engravings(彫刻)————-Often Hi (groove) is on Mune side, sometimes Ken (spear) and Bonji (Sanskrit) are curved inside wide Hi.
+Hi (樋)and engravings(彫刻)————-Often Hi (groove) shows on Mune side, sometimes Ken (spear) and Bonji (Sanskrit) are curved inside the wide Hi.
 (Refer 13 Tanto Middle Kamakura period for Hi, refer 9 Middle Kamakura- Yamashiro school).

-Hamon (tempered line 刃文) ————- Hamon is almost same as the Late Kamakura period sword. (refer 15 Late Kamakura Period (2) Some Tanto may have wide Hamon and others may have narrow Hamon.
-Often see the Tanto with the narrow Hamon at the bottom, wider Homon at the top, widest and most showy around Fukura area.
+Hamon (tempered line 刃文) ————- Hamon is almost same as the Late Kamakura period sword. (refer 15 Late Kamakura Period.
+Some Tanto may have wide Hamon and others may have narrow Hamon.
+Often see the Tanto with the narrow Hamon at the bottom, then wider Homon at the top.
+The work of Hamon around Fukura area is the widest and most showy.

-Jitetu (the area between Hamon and Shinogi 地鉄) ——-Jitetu is superior.
+Jitetu (the area between Hamon and Shinogi 地鉄) ——-Jitetu is excellent.
 Lot of Ji-nie (Nia work on Jitetu ) and Yubashiri and Chikei

 Late Kamakura Period Early Soshu Den (style) Sword Smiths